Kyle Tucker Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in the league.

-- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.91).
+- The Blue Jays have a 3.86 team ERA that ranks ninth among all MLB pitching staffs.

-- His last time out came on Thursday against the Milwaukee Brewers, when the righty threw 6 2/3 scoreless innings while allowing five hits.
+- The righty last pitched on Friday against the New York Mets, when he tossed 7 2/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.